 The month of May brings with it a lot of pain, hope and inspiration, as we acknowledge National Brain Cancer Awareness Month.
-We remember our loved ones that we lost and inspire the ones who currently fight this hidden, and under-publicized grim reaper.
+We remember the ones we lost, celebrate the ones who survived, and inspire the ones who fight this dark, hidden, and under-publicized grim ripper.

 This year, Voices Against Brain Cancer™ is inviting you to Join The Voices™, raise awareness and make some noise, by announcing May 9th as National Gray Day™.